I’m not a picky eater, but I am a particular eater.

 I enjoy fruit and chocolate, but never together (which is how these coconut butter dipped strawberries came to be).

 I love poached eggs, but not super runny yolks.
 If you eat breakfast with me, I’ll always clarify to the server, “medium poached, like I don’t want yellow oozing everywhere when you I poke it with a fork.”
 I know some of you are shaking your head and saying, “but that’s the best part!

 And cheese.
 Except don’t build me a cold sandwich with a cold piece of cheese.
-I will pick it off every single time, and have done since I was a child.
+I will pick it off every single time, and have done so since I was a child.
 But this only applies to sandwiches.
-Don’t you doubt that I’m always anchored next to the fancy cheese board at any party.

 Savory.
 Rich.
 A golden, crackly masterpiece.
 Comfort feelings reminiscent of those I had when eating deep fried cauliflower and cheddar cheese sauce at the local watering hole with my parents when I was young.
 Except it’s a little more refined, quite impressive to serve, and wholesome, real food magic.
 Enjoy, xo.